triggerdotdev/examples/monorepos/turborepo-prisma-tasks-package/README.md

    pnpm turbo run dev --filter=web
    ```

-   and in a new terminal, run the Trigger.dev `dev` command, in the tasks package folder:
+   and in a separate terminal window, run the Trigger.dev `dev` command, in the `packages/tasks` folder:

    ```bash
    cd packages/tasks